cloudevents/sdk-javascript/README.md

 #### Emitting Events

-The easiest way to send events is to use the builtin HTTP emitter.
+The easiest way to send events is to use the built-in HTTP emitter.

 ```js
 const { httpTransport, emitterFor, CloudEvent } = require("cloudevents");